Bishop Konstant Catholic Academy Trust

 Click here to see the Trust's Annual Report and Accounts.

-Please see below map with the locations and addresses of all schools within the BKCAT.
+Please click here to access information details, locations and addresses of all schools within the BKCAT.

 Who was Bishop David Konstant?

 David Konstant became the eighth Bishop of Leeds in September 1985 when he succeeded the long-serving and popular Bishop William Gordon Wheeler.
 He came to Yorkshire from the Diocese of Westminster where he had been an assistant bishop to Cardinal Basil Hume since 1977.

 Bishop Konstant was educated at St Edmund’s College at Ware in Hertfordshire and from there he proceeded to Allen Hall to study for the priesthood.
 He was ordained for the Westminster diocese on 12th June 1954 and then went up to Cambridge to read mathematics at Christ’s College.
 He graduated in 1958 and the following year he qualified as a teacher following a postgraduate course at the London University Institute of Education.
 Bishop Konstant later renewed his links with Cambridge when he was chairman of the Oxford and Cambridge Catholic Education Board from 1984 until 1996.

 From 1958-59 he was an assistant priest in the parish of St John the Evangelist at Islington and then he joined the staff at of the Cardinal Vaughan School in Kensington, teaching maths.
 In 1964 the Archbishop of Westminster, Cardinal Heenan, appointed Fr Konstant as Director of School Chaplains in the diocese and the next year he became the Diocesan Advisor on Religious Education.
 For eighteen months from the beginning of 1969 he was the acting Head of St Michael’s Comprehensive School in Stevenage before becoming the first director of WREC, the Westminster Religious Education Centre.